spencermwoo/Cracking/KeePass/README.md

 ### Debugging
-We've now determined that the only issue with our process is that the python script incorrectly calculates the ```transformRounds``` value.
-If we can properly calculate this value we can successfully attack the real vault!
+We've now determined that if we can properly calculate the ```transformRounds``` value we can successfully attack the real vault!

 We play around with different databases with increased hash sizes and note that everytime the ```transformRounds``` value is different.
-This is reassuring because it indaicates that our script knows that the keepass.kdbx file's ```transformRounds``` isn't the default ```60000``` and is trying to calculate the proper value.
+This is reassuring because it indicates that our script knows that the keepass.kdbx file's ```transformRounds``` isn't the default ```60000``` and is trying to calculate the proper value.

 We dive into the python program and look at the code, specifically looking at how [transformRounds is calculated](https://github.com/spencermwoo/Cracking/blob/master/KeePass/test/keepass2john.py#L101).